Myvar/icos-dev/docs.md

 Use HTTP microservices to create web pages and API's.
 Use internal microservices to create workers buffers and queues or any internal services that need completion to facilitate modular scaling.

 # Structure
 A recommended structure for your project, is to create a few folders in your project, one for implementation and one for the services and finally for models.
-This is not mandatory but it helps to maintain a properly structured and easy to follow and understanding way of structuring things so that groups of programmers can work together without the confusion that inevitably results from poorly defined standards.
+This is not mandatory but it helps to maintain a properly structured and easy to follow and understandable way of structuring things so that groups of programmers can work together without the confusion that inevitably results from poorly defined standards.

 # ICP Service
 The ICP service is the simplest form of microservice to create.
 Create an interface with all the methods you want that service to do, then mark it with a couple of attributes.
 Generally these attributes do not change so you can just copy and paste them.
 It is recommended that you place these interfaces in the services folder .